KuoTzu-yang/Filmsoc-frontend/README.md

 # Disclaimer

 This frontend is written based on Angular2 framework, and it is no longer maintained and updated by tkuo. <br/>
-If you encounter problems in the website of file society, HKUST, please directly contact current film society committee.
+If you encounter problems in the website of file society (HKUST), please directly contact current film society committee.

 ## Build